FLTC - First Line Triage

 Who is this course for?

-The course is designed to meet the needs of the primary health care workforce, especially medical receptionists, Practice Nurses and General Practitioners who may be required to perform triage and appointment management.
+The course is designed to meet the needs of the primary health workforce, especially medical receptionists, Practice Nurses and General Practitioners who may be required to perform triage and appointment management.

 If you have any queries about the course or its relevance to your practice, please contact the Clinical Educator Team.